-As at the date of this Base Prospectus, the ISFI manages 98.2 per cent. shareholding on behalf of the largest shareholder, the Icelandic State Treasury.
-It is the intention of the ISFI to retain a substantial equity stake in the Issuer for the long-term.
-No decision will be made on the sale process of the Issuer, until the Icelandic State Treasury has sold the remaining shares in Íslandsbanki.
-Any sale or disposal of shares in the Issuer, and any conditions attaching to it, could affect the Issuer's business, financial condition and results of operations.
-See further in "Description of the Issuer - Shareholders, Share Capital and Dividend Policy" and "Increased competition and changes in ownership of the Issuer's main competitors may affect the Issuer and its business".
+As at the date of this Base Prospectus, the ISFI manages a 98.2 per cent. shareholding on behalf of the largest shareholder, the Icelandic State Treasury.
+The Icelandic Parliament has authorised the Minister of Finance and Economic Affairs to sell all of the Icelandic State Treasury's shares in the Issuer which are in excess of 70 per cent. of the Issuer's total share capital, subject to any proposals that may be put forward by the ISFI.
+Any such sale or disposal, and any conditions attaching to it, could affect the Issuer's business, financial condition and results of operations.
+See further in "Description of the Issuer - Shareholders, Share Capital and Dividend Policy."